 11. A huge hurricane hit the set during production.

 Jurassic Park shot on location in 1992 on Hawaii’s Kauai Island.
-Hurricane Iniki—the most powerful hurricane to hit Hawaii in recorded history—hit during filming.
+Hurricane Iniki—the most powerful hurricane to hit Hawaii in recorded history—struck during filming.
 Attenborough apparently slept through the worst of it.
-When asked by cast members how that was possible, he replied that it was nothing—after all, he had survived the London Blitz during World War II!
+When asked by cast members how that was possible, he replied that it was nothing—after all, he had survived the London Blitz during World War II.

 12. Jeff Goldblum liked to read his lines out loud on set.